ppeelen/TeslaSwift/README.md

 ## Tesla API
 There are 2 Tesla APIs available:
-1. The old ownersAPI
+1. The old owner API
-2. The new FleetAPI
+2. The new Fleet API

 You can choose any of them.
 If you want to use FleetAPI, initialize the library with a region, clientId, clientSectret and redirectURI